 Consistent violence toward others can be a rule out.
 So can active suicidal ideation.
 Some significant sexual acting out that would make our community unsafe would also be problematic.
 If you are worried about any of these issues, a quick phone call will allow us to ask a few questions and tell you if your child will fit in our program.

 That is quite normal for all of our students.
-Besides addiction, we are a trauma-specific treatment program.
-We focus on providing dual diagnosis treatment to help address both mental health and addiction struggles.
+We are a trauma-specific treatment program.
+We focus on providing dual diagnosis treatment to help address mental health struggles.
 Active psychosis may be beyond our ability to help, but most other co-occurring mental health issues are amenable to our treatment.
-Most important to ensuring a programmatic fit is that addiction is the primary presenting problem.

 Yes.
 If you and the therapist agree on contact from family and friends, we will facilitate that.

 As long as your child is medically stable, that is not a problem.
-We have nursing staff available 24/7.
 Our medical staff will see your child during their stay.
 All of our students have access to a psychiatrist if psychotropic meds need to be monitored.
 Medical concerns outside these can be managed by office visits facilitated by our staff.
 We transport for braces, dermatology visits, and the like.

 When packing for their stay, your teen should bring sealed toiletries, prescriptions with their original pharmacy container with labels intact, sunglasses, sunscreen, electric shaver, pictures from home, a list of names and phone numbers of family members and a watch.
 They are also allowed to bring music devices, art or drawing books, musical instruments and make-up.

 Your child should avoid cotton or jean clothing, as it is not recommended for outdoor activities.
-They should not bring any items containing alcohol, sharp objects, leggings/tights, tank tops, blow dryers, jewelry, belts or ties.
+They should not bring any sharp objects, leggings/tights, tank tops, blow dryers, jewelry, belts or ties.

-All rooms are shared with three to four students per room.
+All rooms are shared with two students per room.